-Hi, I’m Michael Ryan and I’m a Master’s student studying Artificial Intelligence at Stanford University.
+Hi, I’m Michael Ryan and I’m an Incoming PhD student studying Artificial Intelligence at Stanford University.
 I’m fortunate to be doing NLP research as a member of Dr. Diyi Yang’s SALT Lab!
 I’m also a core contributor to StanfordNLP/DSPy – the library for programming not prompting LLMs.
-I’m on the optimizer team for DSPy and I am the co-creator of the DSPy MIPRO optimizer.
+I’m on the optimizer team for DSPy and I am the co-creator of the DSPy MIPROv2 optimizer.

 My research interest is Human-Centered NLP through two directions: LLM personalization for various cultures, languages, and individuals [1] [2] [3].
 And leveraging humans for system design and feedback to make better AI systems.
 [4] Previously I was an undergraduate researcher in Dr. Wei Xu’s NLP X Lab at Georgia Tech and a research intern at Snowflake.